Mopsgamer/draqun/CONTRIBUTING.md

 4. Open terminal.
 You can use built-in
    [VSC terminal](https://code.visualstudio.com/docs/terminal/getting-started).
 5. Run `deno install --allow-scripts` to install required client dependencies.
+6. Run `go mod download` to install required server dependencies (optional).
-6. Run `deno task init` to create `.env` file and initialize DB (use `deno task init nodb` to skip db initialization).
+7. Run `deno task init` to create `.env` file and initialize DB (use `deno task init nodb` to skip db initialization).
-7. Run `deno task compile:client` to create client files.
+8. Run `deno task compile:client` to create client files.
-8. Change the `.env` file.
+9. Change the `.env` file.
    - Set up server connection with MySQL.
    - Set up JWT secret.
-9. Run `deno task serve` to start the server.
+10. Run `deno task serve` to start the server.

 ## Compilation

-Compilation is used to create a standalone server binary.
-It is useful for deploying the server to production or for distributing it as a standalone application.
+Creating a standalone server binary is useful for deploying the server to production or for distributing it as a standalone application.

 Available go build tags: